Marketing and Promotions for Artists on Social Media and More

 - Figure out your ‘brand’ and your message.

-- Find platforms to share your work (online and in person.)
+- Find platforms to share your work (online and in person) and put your work out there.

-I’m adamant about figuring out 1-4 while promoting your artwork, but if you just want to get eyes on your work regardless of whether or not you know what you’re doing then go ahead and skip down to number 5.
+I suggest figuring out 1 through 4 before promoting your artwork, but if you just want to get eyes on your work regardless of whether or not you know what you’re doing then go ahead and skip down to number 5.
 As I confessed above, I was just winging it when I started and it’s okay if you are too!

 Why do you want people to see your work?
 Do you just want to get attention?
 Do you want to teach people?
 Do you want to make sales?